jeremyrayjewell/jeremyrayjewell/README.md

 My GitHub is a working record of hands-on labs, infrastructure experiments, troubleshooting notes, security exercises, and digital systems projects.
 Current work includes a mini-SIEM / honeypot, a private DNS-over-TLS resolver, Linux and Windows troubleshooting labs, CTF writeups, and browser-based visualization systems using Three.js, WebAudio, TypeScript, and GLTF workflows.

+I also maintain [Aggregatron Systems](https://codeberg.org/aggregatron), a creative-technical project space for browser-based tools, WebAudio systems, visual experiments, small hardware experiments, technical demos, and documentation.
+Where this GitHub profile emphasizes IT, security, and systems practice, Aggregatron collects the creative-code and public-facing digital systems side of the same work.

 My focus is practical: build small systems, observe their behavior, document what happens, and explain the results clearly.

 ---